 The Community Thanksgiving Luncheon is an inclusive, non-denominational event where everyone is invited to enjoy a traditional Thanksgiving dinner at no cost.
-Organized and served by volunteers for the people of Norwalk, it brings people of diverse backgrounds together to celebrate the community of Norwalk and allows all to give thanks.
+Organized and served by volunteers, it brings people of diverse backgrounds together to celebrate community and allows all to give thanks.

 The Community Thanksgiving Luncheon is made possible through the generosity of Cornerstone Community Church, caring individuals, and other local businesses and organizations.

 - An expression and action of giving thanks for the blessings we have